agosha-wra/git-exercises/README.md

 # git-exercises

-Exercises for practicing git commands and understand git repos.
+Exercises for practicing git commands and understanding git repos.

 # How to install